Michigan Labor Laws Guide

 Michigan non-required leave

-We can now move on to types of leave not mandated by Michigan law:
+We can now move on to types of leave not mandated by Michigan law including:

 Bereavement leave

-Private employers in Michigan are not required to provide bereavement leave to their employees.
+Private employers in Michigan aren’t required to provide bereavement leave to their employees.

-However, State employees are allowed 8 hours of funeral service leave on the day of the funeral, if the deceased was their parent, child, or spouse.
+However, state employees are entitled to 8 hours of funeral service leave on the day of the funeral if the deceased was their parent, child, or spouse.

 Vacation and holiday leave

-Private Michigan employees are not entitled to vacation or holiday leave, unless otherwise specified in their contract.
+Private Michigan employees aren’t entitled to vacation or holiday leave, unless otherwise specified in their contract.

-Full-time State employees receive between 15 and 35 vacation days a year, as well as 12 scheduled holidays every year.
+On the other hand, full-time state employees receive between 15 and 35 personal days per year, as well as 13 or 14 scheduled paid holidays annually.

 Voting time leave